v0r73x/node-red-homekit-wled/README.md

 # node-red-homekit-wled
-an json API controlled flow which allows to set weld in HomeKit with 1 FX switch.
+an json API controlled flow which allows to set WLED in HomeKit with 1 FX switch.

 Requirements I had: